 Forecasting became a formal discipline starting in the 1950s and has its origins in the broader field of statistics.
-[30] provide a thorough overview of the concepts and methods established, and [44] indicate business-related applications such as demand forecasting.
+Hyndman and Athanasopoulos (2018) provide a thorough overview of the concepts and methods established, and Ord et al. (2017) indicate business-related applications such as demand forecasting.
 These "classical" forecasting methods share the characteristic that they are trained over the entire Y first.
 Then, for prediction, the forecaster specifies the number of time steps for which he wants to generate forecasts.
 That is different for ML models.

 2.1.1.
-Naïve Methods, Moving Averages, and Exponential Smoothing.
+Naïve Methods, Moving Averages, and Exponential Smoothing

 Simple forecasting methods are often employed as a benchmark for more sophisticated ones.
-The so-called naïve and seasonal naïve methods forecast the next time step in a time series, $y{T+1}$ , with the last observation, $y_T$ , and, if a seasonal pattern is present, with the observation k steps before, $y{T+1-k}$ .
+The so-called naïve and seasonal naïve methods forecast the next time step in a time series, y{T+1} , with the last observation, y_T , and, if a seasonal pattern is present, with the observation k steps before, y{T+1-k} .
 As variants, both methods can be generalized to include drift terms in the presence of a trend or changing seasonal amplitude.